ryanpag3/rosco/README.md

 ## Project Structure

 ```
-- bot: This module contains all files used for the Discord bot.
+- bot: The Discord Bot
-  - api: The API is an extension of the bot and contained in its source code.
+  - api: The API for the "web" project.
+An extension of the bot.
-- web: This is a Reactjs app providing the front-end for the application.
+- web: ReactJS Web App
-- rosco-helm: The Helm Chart.
-Used for deploying on Kubernetes.
+- rosco-helm: Helm Chart for Bot and Web App
-- wikijs: A Helm Chart as well.
-Used for deploying the Wiki service on Kubernetes.
+- wikijs: Helm Chart for Wiki
 ```

 For instructions on running each specific project, please refer to their individual `README.md` files.